The programme aims at three types of students;

 - international students, and

-In general, any highly motivated candidate with a master’s degree, a keen interest in Sustainability, Food and Packaging, and sufficient background in chemistry and mathematics can be admitted.
+In general, any highly motivated candidate with a master’s degree, a keen interest in Sustainability, Food and Packaging, basic knowledge of Microsoft Excel, and sufficient background in chemistry and mathematics can be admitted.

 If you hold a master’s degree in an entirely different field of study, your application will still be considered if you can demonstrate the necessary academic requirements.